-Kasey Hott is proud to help bring you the news you need to know on your NBC29 HD News at 6, 10 and 11.
+Kasey Hott is proud to help bring you the news you need to know on your NBC29 News at 4, 5, 6, 10 and 11.

 Kasey's journalism career began in Charlottesville back in 2009, when she was hired at NBC29 as a reporter and weekend morning anchor.
 In 2011, she moved to the "frozen tundra" of Green Bay, Wisconsin, where she spent more than two years as the 5 p.m. anchor and producer for NBC26.
 There, she reported on the historic recall of Governor Scott Walker, one of the most frigid winters in Wisconsin history, and – of course – the Green Bay Packers.